nfm/gplus/README.md

 I'm aiming to produce something light-weight, well documented, and thoroughly tested.

-It currently has full support for People and Activities, and for authorized requests.
+It currently has full support for the People and Activities APIs, using either OAuth requests for private data or API key requests for public data.

 ## Installation